This post was reviewed and updated on August 7, 2020

-Business credit cards can also help with short-term financing, but a line of credit may have a lower interest and could be a better option if you’ll need more than a few weeks to pay off the purchases.
-Some vendors also don’t accept credit cards, or charge you a fee to use one.
+Business credit cards can also help with short-term financing, but a line of credit may have lower interest and could be a better option if you’ll need more than a few weeks to pay off the purchases.
+Some vendors also don’t accept credit cards or will charge you a fee to use one.

 |Small Business Loan||Small Business Line of Credit|

 |Best for:||Starting or growing a business when you have a specific need for financing.||An ongoing project that will need multiple payments, or as a tool to manage cash flow.|

 Home Equity Loan vs. Home Equity Line of Credit